 New Music – 2017

 After writing, performing and producing every note on HALO, Morty decided to shake things up for his next project, and has teamed up with two of LA’s top producer/songwriters, Jeff Blue and Steve Dresser, whom he met via the music industry website, Music X-Ray.
 Blue, who is best known for discovering rap/rock legends, Linkin Park, was impressed with Morty’s vocal and songwriting abilities, and offered to work with him on new material.
-Together, Shallman, Blue and Dresser co-wrote and co-produced two tracks from Morty’s upcoming EP, including the lead single, She’s Breaking Bad, which is set for an early 2017 release.
+Together, Shallman, Blue and Dresser co-wrote and co-produced two tracks from Morty’s upcoming EP, Pop Fiction, including the lead single, She’s Breaking Bad, which is set for an early 2017 release.

 She’s Breaking Bad is a bracing blend of 80s-inspired synthpop and modern electropop, which sets the scene for a classic neo-noir mini-movie, whose flawed anti-hero is willingly led astray by a gorgeous femme-fatale, with larceny – and perhaps even murder – on her mind.